 There are so many examples.
 I could analyse every book and find serious messages hidden amongst the hilarity There’s isn’t a Discworld novel I haven’t enjoyed, but of course, some are better than others In fact, the two first books (The Colour of Magic and The Light Fantastic) are not amongst the best.
 I don’t think Sir T had any idea how popular they’d prove to be.
 If you asked me to name a favourite, one of his best was Thud, which is a murder mystery set against the backdrop of the on-going, ancient war between the trolls and the dwarves.
 And Witches Abroad, the hilarious adventures of the witches as they journey down to a city that is suspiciously similar to New Orleans.
 Highlights of that trip include junior witch Magrat winning the running of the bulls, an encounter with what might well be Gollum in the mountains, the bit where Nanny’s cat, Greebo, eats a vampire in his guise as a bat.
 The tale becomes darker, though, as the witches meet real people acting out fairy tales.

 But Discworld is not all Pratchett wrote.
-His ‘Johnny’ series is young adult, about a lad in modern London, all worth reading even if you’re seventy going on seventy-one.
+His ‘Johnny’ series is young adult, about a lad in modern London, all worth reading even if you’re more than seventeen.
 The first is called Only You Can Save Mankind and it’s about video games, specifically pacman.
 He wrote a wonderful children’s series called The Bromeliad Trilogy, again set in modern England.
 It tells the story of the Nomes, tiny creatures resembling gnomes who live in a department store that’s about to be demolished.
 This is not a fairy story, though.
 The Nomes are aliens and they have to get back to their spaceship in orbit around Earth.
 Once again, grown-ups will enjoy it too.

 Dodger is a look at the life and times of Dickens’s artful dodger in Victorian London.
 Nation, set somewhere in the Pacfic during colonial times, is a look at colonialism from the point of view of those colonised.
 Good Omens, written in conjunction with Neil Gaiman, is an irreverent look at the book of revelations.